craigceleste/qarally/README.md

         # from C:\Dev\qarally
         grunt
+   * Grunt is a task runner.
+There are many grunt tasks on the web, in the form of node modules.
+This project includes grunt tasks for things like JavaScript validation (jshint), minification, file copying, bundling, running unit tests, etc.
-   * This will ultimately run a bunch of small tasks (grunt is a task runner) that produces the `/dist` folder.
+   * This will run the default task which aggregates a bunch of smaller tasks to produce the `/dist` folder.
 Don't worry about the `/dist` folder.
 We just want to make sure things build properly.
    * For ASP.NET developers, there is a headspace thing to realize here.
 The `/app` folder is 100% runable from your browser if you point a web server there, anallogous to `debug=true` in web.config.
 The `/dist` folder is analogous to `debug=false` in web.config.
 The build process is a transform that is run during build time.
 This differs from ASP.NET where a debug and release build run from the same folder, and transformation stuff happens at runtime.
-That may not be 100% accurate, but the concept that there are two folders you can run in a browser and that a first class part of your development is dealing with that transform.
+That may not be 100% accurate, but the concept that there are two folders you can run in a browser, and that a first class part of your development is dealing with that transform.

 1. Start the unit tests running